ScreamingOranges/iCueConnect-Android/README.md

   * If the setting is enabled, then you will need to make sure that battery optimization is disabled for the android app.

 ## Disclaimer
-**I do work for nor did I partner up with Corsair to produce this application.
+**I do not work for nor did I partner up with Corsair to produce this application.
 I am simply an enthusiast who just wanted to bring an idea to life.**

 # For Developers